G4TGJ/g4tgj.github.io/_posts/2020-04-07-Morse-Keyer.md

 device could be used here.
 If you are using the keyer with an old valve transmitter you will need to choose a device that can handle the voltage on the key line.
 R1 and R2 are not strictly necessary but R1 limits the current if there is a fault in Q1 and protects U1.
 R2 guarantees that Q1 is off if the power is disconnected (a MOSFET's gate will hold its charge otherwise).

+## Software

+I have released the source code under the GPL at [github](https://github.com/G4TGJ/MorseKeyer).
+It is built using Atmel Studio 7 which is only available for Windows.
+I will add Linux builds soon.

+There are also pre-built hex files ready for programming the ATTiny - there are versions for Iambic A, Iambic B and Ultimatic.
+The two speeds supported are 16wpm and
+20wpm.
+These hex files are available under the Releases tab.

+For the source code you can either download a zip file of a release or clone the git repository.

+Note that I may change the software so there is only one version - the release notes will give details.

+## Programming

+To program the ATTiny via the ISP header I use a USBasp programmer which is very cheaply available (about 3 pounds).
+Note that this has a 10 pin header so I also have a 10 to 6 pin adapter.
+It's also possible to use an Arduino for the programming - instructions are easily found on the web.